 Unless otherwise stated, the information contained in this Prospectus has been supplied by the Company.
 To the best of its knowledge and belief, the Company (which has taken all reasonable care to ensure that such is the case) confirms that the information contained in this Prospectus is correct, and that there is no material statement or omission of fact which would make any statement in this Prospectus misleading in any material respect.
 The Company hereby accepts full and sole responsibility for the accuracy of the information contained in this Prospectus.
-The Joint Lead Underwriters and Bookrunners do not make any representation, express or implied, as to the accuracy or completeness of the materials contained herein.
+The Joint Lead Underwriters and Bookrunners have exercised the diligence required by regulations in ascertaining that all material representations contained in the Prospectus are true and that no material information was omitted, which was necessary in order to make the statements contained in said documents not misleading.